obvious-research/phenaki-cvivit/README.md

 ## * Model weight release, on Huggingface

-We release the model weights of our best training.
+We release the model weights of our best training on [HuggingFace](https://huggingface.co/obvious-research/phenaki-cvivit) .
 The model is trained on the Webvid-10M dataset on a multi-node multi-gpu setup.

 As the model CViViT is an autoencoder for videos, here are examples of videos and reconstructions created by the model: